Rebecca C. Tuite

-Rebecca C. Tuite is a British author based in Los Angeles.
-She specializes in writing about fashion, costume and film history.
+Rebecca C. Tuite is a British author and historian.
+She is known for her work on fashion, costume and film history.

 Early life and education

 Tuite was born in Surrey, England.
 She earned a Bachelor of Arts degree in English from the University of Exeter.
 As an undergraduate, she was an exchange student at Vassar College.
 She earned a Master of Arts degree in fashion journalism from the London College of Fashion.
-She is studying toward a PhD at the Bard Graduate Center in New York City.
+As of 2020, she was pursuing a PhD at the Bard Graduate Center in New York City.

 Career

 Tuite's first book, published in 2014, was Seven Sisters Style: The All-American Preppy Look, which focused on the influence that students at the "Seven Sisters" (a group of prestigious all-female American colleges) had on fashion.
-Tuite explored the fashion trends initiated by Seven Sisters students during the first half of the twentieth century, and traced their subsequent popularity across the boundaries of fashion and film, particularly describing their influence on styles from American heritage brands including Ralph Lauren and Tommy Hilfiger.
-It was the first book exclusively dedicated to the female side of preppy style pioneered by American college girls.
-The book was featured in The Wall Street Journal, Vanity Fair, New York Magazine, Paris Vogue, and described by Refinery29 as "a beautifully illustrated, intensively researched celebration of the all-American preppy style pioneered by the women of the Seven Sisters Colleges — consider it a Take Ivy for the distaff set."
+Tuite explored the fashion trends initiated by Seven Sisters students during the first half of the twentieth century, and traced their subsequent popularity across the boundaries of fashion and film, particularly describing their influence on styles from heritage brands including Ralph Lauren and Tommy Hilfiger.
+It was the first book exclusively dedicated to the female side of preppy style pioneered by U.S. college girls.
+The book was featured in The Wall Street Journal, Vanity Fair, New York Magazine, Vogue Paris, and described by Refinery29 as "a beautifully illustrated, intensively researched celebration of the all-American preppy style pioneered by the women of the Seven Sisters Colleges — consider it a Take Ivy for the distaff set."